-Program Dates: May 24, 2015 - June 10, 2015
+Program Dates: May 17, 2016 - June 3, 2017

-Comprehensive fee of $3900 includes:
+Comprehensive fee of $3950 includes:

 - 3 hours of Bradley credit

-- Local transportation passes
+- Local transportation for class-related activities

 This intensive writing course will dovetail perfectly with your travels.
 In addition to class writing workshops, you will take notes on your experiences and turn those into daily travel essays that will develop into a travel portfolio, accompanied perhaps by photos, memorabilia, and other fascinating travel miscellanea.
 Along with the extensive daily assignments, you will write two formal essays.
 All of your writing will focus on describing, narrating, and analyzing the ways in which daily interaction with a new culture can affect and change you, the traveler.
 Alumni of the Travel Writing class taught abroad comment that it helped them remember and process even the smallest details of their overseas experience, and that they witnessed rapid improvement of their writing skills.

-Deposits must be made by check or cash only.
-We are no longer able to accept credit cards.
+A $500 non-refundable deposit is required to secure your registration.
+Deposits must be made by check or cash only, as we are no longer able to accept credit cards.

-Program Payment: after the $500 deposit, the remaining balance of the program fee will be due in two installments: half of the remaining balance is due by February 2, 2015, and the final balance is due no later than March 2, 2015.
-Notice of cancellation must be made in writing.
-Those who cancel after February 2015 payment date will be subject to a $750 cancellation fee.
-Those who cancel after May 1, 2015 will be subject to a 100% cancellation fee.
+Program Payment: after the initial $500 deposit, the remaining program fee is due in two equal installments: half of the remaining balance is due by February 3, 2017, and the final payment is due no later than March 10, 2017.